SRshohan/optiflex/litellm/docs/my-website/docs/tutorials/openweb_ui.md

   These may offer better readability and easier mental attribution when hosting for a small group of users that you know well.

-  Choose based on your needs, but note that in Open WebUI:
+  Choose based on your needs, but note that in Optiflex:
   - Users can modify their own usernames
   - Administrators can modify both usernames and emails of any account

-## Render `thinking` content on Open WebUI
+## Render `thinking` content on Optiflex

-Open WebUI requires reasoning/thinking content to be rendered with `<think></think>` tags.
+Optiflex requires reasoning/thinking content to be rendered with `<think></think>` tags.
 In order to render this for specific models, you can use the `merge_reasoning_content_in_choices` litellm parameter.

 Example litellm config.yaml: